 Some creative operators have attached additional nozzle bodies to the tower’s top deflector plate to aim it up in the top of the canopy.
 Still others have extended the wet boom itself higher than the tower.
 Unfortunately, although the nozzle is closer to the target (good) the benefit of air assist has been greatly reduced (bad).
 Air induction nozzles might help on boom extensions, per below.

 Consider using air induction nozzles in the top two positions of each boom (totaling four per sprayer), with or without towers.
 There are three advantages:

 - Coarser droplets have more mass.
 They move in straight lines and are less likely to be deflected by wind before they reach the target.

 - Coarser droplets can be propelled by pressure, so unlike finer droplets they rely less on being carried by sprayer air.

 - Coarser droplets that miss the target do not continue upwards; they fall back out of the air into the orchard, reducing off-target drift potential.

 No matter which strategy, or combination of strategies, you use to hit the top of the canopy, always confirm coverage using water-sensitive paper.
 Further, recognize that it’s very difficult to compete with high winds, so know when to wait it out.

 Controlling your spray at the top of the canopy means better coverage and less waste.
-Plus, people won’t see this (wait for it).
+Plus, people won’t see this (wait until the ~50 second mark).